 Can my family members or a spouse call and get information on my account?

 Not without a signed waiver by the student.
 Due to the Family Educational Rights and Privacy Act, West Texas A&M University is required to protect student's information regardless of relation to caller.
 Students may grant the Business Office permission to give information to specific persons by signing a FERPA waiver at the cashier window located on the first floor of Old Main.
 Students must show a photo id when they sign the waiver.
 Waivers are applicable for one year, and the student must sign a new waiver each year, and can only be signed during the cashier window operating hours: Monday to Friday, 9 a.m. to 4 p.m.

 When is the payment deadline?

-You can find the payment deadlines on the Registrar's calendar, or on Key Dates by semester for January Intersession 2015 and Spring 2015.
+You can find the payment deadlines on the Registrar's calendar, or on Key Dates by semester.
+You can also find the deadlines on Payment Methods and Deadlines.